mistersomov/AutoFloring/README.md

 ```bash
     idf.py menuconfig
 ```
-Next, go to `Component config`.
-Scroll through the list of possible configurations to the very end.
-There you will find `Wi-Fi Credentials`.
-Go to it.
+- Next, go to `Component config`
+- Scroll through the list of possible configurations to the very end.
+There you will find `Wi-Fi Credentials`
+- Go to it.

 Or, a second approach: